AtakanFire/GameOffs/GameOff2020/README.md

 		- Ability
 	- EnemySpawner
 		- [Enemy]
-	- MusicPlayer(sync with EnemySpawner)
+	- MusicPlayer(~~sync with EnemySpawner~~)
-	- Environment
-		- EnvironmentModels
 	- GameManager
 	- HUD
+	- Navigation(?Why work like that-Godot require a nav with mesh instance and meshes as a child)
+		- NavigationMeshInstance
+			- EnvironmentModels

 ---
 - Enemy(Character+AI+~Abilities)